 Have you ever seen a CRM in a sales organization?
 It ain’t pretty if training isn’t available or it’s ignored (bigger organization issues!).
 Then again, most salespeople aren’t offered enough training, any training, or the training is a four-hour session that leaves them with train brain and nothing is learned.

-For the most part, when new employees are made to use new software there are a few types of users.
+For the most part, when new employees are made to use new software, there are a few types of users.

-- Some will take the new system, run with it, explore better ways of using it, and be the power users.
+• Some will take the new system, run with it, explore better ways of using it, and be the power users.
 This is a small percentage of users.

-- Those who have an impossible time, hate the new software, complain, and do whatever they can to not use it.
+• Those who have an impossible time hate the new software, complain, and do whatever they can to not use it.
 This is a small percentage of users.

-- Some who accept the new software, find the best way to use it for them but ultimately don’t care about the best way to use it, and therefore, mess things up or just don’t care about using it right.
+• Some who accept the new software find the best way to use it for them but ultimately don’t care about the best way to use it, and therefore, mess things up or just don’t care about using it right.
 This is a majority percentage of users.

-- Those who take a bit to adjust, ask a lot of questions but are dedicated to using the new software in the best way possible.
-This is a decent-size percentage though not the majority.
+• Those who take a bit to adjust, ask a lot of questions but are dedicated to using the new software in the best way possible.
+This is a decent-size percentage, though not the majority.

 Bad things happen if software training is inadequate.
 Worse things can happen with no training.

-So, employees, the organization, and IT itself benefit from good system training and will fail if employees are not trained.
+So, employees, the organization, and IT benefit from good system training and will fail if employees are not trained.

 There are some pretty clear benefits of training employees properly.
 It’s almost the inverse of what happens with inadequate training.

-The Benefits Of Training Employees
+The Benefits of Training Employees

 One of the most important benefits of training employees that is often forgotten is that employees who know how to do things in their organization are happier.
 Yes, properly training employees for applications will ultimately make them happier in their jobs.